CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 <tr>
 <td class="cc-depusage" ><span class="label label-inverse">Optional</span></td>
 <td>engines.node</td>
 <td>Sets the node engine version you app runs with.
-Any ">=" version will lead to
+Any "A.B.x" or "^A.B.C" or "~A.B" version will lead
-run the application with the latest local version.
-Any "A.B.x" version will lead to run the application with le latest "A.B" local version.
-If this field is missing, we use the greatest local version.
-If you want to use <a href="http://iojs.org/">iojs</a>, put either "iojs", "iojs-v1.0.3", or any truncated version number (e.g. "iojs-1" will work).</td>
+to run the application with le latest "A.B" local version.
+If this field is missing, we use the greatest default local version (0.10 until 2015-10-11).
+If you want to use <a href="http://iojs.org/">iojs</a>, put either "iojs", "iojs-v1.0.3", or any truncated version number (e.g. "iojs-1" will work).<br />If you want to ensure that your app will always run, please put something of the form "^A.B.C" and avoid setting only ">=A.B.C".</td>
 </tr>
 </tbody>
 </table>